Artoriuz/ArtCNN/README.md

 - `JPEG444`: Trained to clean JPEG artifacts.
 These are intended to be used on 4:4:4 JPEGs.
 - `JPEG420`: Trained to clean JPEG artifacts.
 These are intended to be used on 4:2:0 JPEGs.

-You may occasionaly find some experimental models under the `Experiments` directory.
+You may occasionally find some experimental models under the `Experiments` directory.

 ## mpv Instructions
 Add something like this to your mpv config: